KI-CISWG/MVCR/mvcr-0.7.md

 # Introduction

-The privacy and consent laws, customs, and current common practices are already in place on the internet and are a part of society.

-The minimum viable consent receipt is a simple specification of a few basic  elements common to consent across legal jurisdictions and across contexts.
-Minimum in the MVCR means the least amount of fields to make the consent receipt viable.
-Viable, in this context, means to use the consent receipt independently of the issuer and have the minimum notice requirements for the company.
+The Minimum Viable Consent Receipt (MVCR) is a simple specification that describes a few basic elements common to consent across several legal jurisdictions and across a variety of contexts.
+The term 'Minimum' in the MVCR refers to the least amount of fields to make a consent receipt viable.
+Viable, in this context, means to use the consent receipt independently of the issuer.
+The consent receipt should involve a minimal set of  notice requirements for the company or organization issuing the receipt.

 The fields in this v0.7 specification are the Alpha MVCR fields that the CISWG will use to implement and test the consent receipt.